 The Mulhouse is the cultural and industrial centrum with a long tradition.
 The city hosted one of the most famous automobiles of the genial automotive designer Ettore Bugatti.
 While the automobile is not there anymore, you can visit one of the most fascinating and greatest museums in the world.
 Mulhouse has a lot of famous landmarks and its fascinating history.
-Let’s explore with our list of best things to do in Mulhouse.
+To make the best of your stay, book the top Airbnb that will serve as your home base while you experience the best things to do in Mulhouse, France.

 1. Temple Saint-Étienne

-The Temple Saint-Étienne majestically stands on the significant Place de la Reunion.
+If you’re looking for what to do in Mulhouse, you better consider a visit to the Temple Saint-Étienne that majestically stands on the significant Place de la Reunion.
 The Protestants acquired the cathedral from the Catholics in 1890.
-The Protestants demolished the entire building and built the entirely new temple.
-The only one thing preserved is the 14th century stained glass, which is now exposed in the corridors.
+The Protestants demolished the entire building and built an entirely new temple.
+The only thing preserved is the 14th century stained glass, which is now exposed in the corridors.
 The church was designed by the architect Jean-Baptiste Sacre who also constructed the expressive, 97-meter (318-foot) high bell tower.
 Due to its location in the center, the temple is sometimes referred to as the Cathedral of Mulhouse.

 Address: 12 Place de la Réunion, 68100 Mulhouse, France